OpenTails/CRUMPET-Android/README.md

 This will download the image the first time it is run, and subsequently it will simply run what you already did.

 A handy trick is to also add something like "-v $HOME/apks:/output" to the command line, which will then add a directory named output at the root of the docker instance, pointed at the apks directory in your home folder.
-This will allow you to fairly easily transfer the apk onto your host system from inside docker.
+This will allow you to fairly easily transfer the apk onto your host system from inside docker (the switch above would link the directory /output inside the docker to the apks directory in your home directory, which does need to already exist).

 Cloning is done as in a usual Linux situation (see above), but your build steps are a little bit more involved here:

 ```
 mkdir build
 cd build
-cmake -DCMAKE_TOOLCHAIN_FILE=/opt/kdeandroid-deps/share/ECM/toolchain/Android.cmake -DECM_ADDITIONAL_FIND_ROOT_PATH=/opt/Qt/5.11.0/android_armv7 -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=../export -DQTANDROID_EXPORTED_TARGET=digitail -DANDROID_APK_DIR=../data ..
+cmake -DCMAKE_TOOLCHAIN_FILE=/opt/kdeandroid-deps/share/ECM/toolchain/Android.cmake -DECM_ADDITIONAL_FIND_ROOT_PATH=/opt/Qt/5.12.1/android_armv7 -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=../export -DQTANDROID_EXPORTED_TARGET=digitail -DANDROID_APK_DIR=../data -DANDROID_EXTRA_LIBS=/opt/kdeandroid-deps/lib/libcrypto.so,/opt/kdeandroid-deps/lib/libssl.so ..
 make
 cd src # This ensures we only install the digitail binary and not the Kirigami bits
 make install